Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 - Multi-subscription support: Scan all your Azure subscriptions in one command

-- Flexible authentication: Works with both Azure CLI and Az PowerShell module
+- Flexible authentication: Works with standard Azure PowerShell authentication (Connect-AzAccount)

 - Detailed recommendations: Get actionable solutions with links to documentation